 How Would You Make Improvements to a Product / Service?

-Ask leaders, as well as team members, about things they would do to improve the end product or service your company provides.
+Ask leaders and team members about things they would do to improve the end product or service your company provides.
 This is different from improvements to the workplace or processes, as this touches on the actual service/product.
 What would they do differently and why?

 They might end up having some fantastic ideas that others in the company haven’t thought of before.
 If any of those ideas are later implemented, make sure to give credit where it is due and reward them appropriately.